albin931/oca-addons-repo-template/README.md

 cd some-repo
 copier update
 # Reformat updated files
-pre-comAGPL-3 run
+pre-commit run
-# ComAGPL-3 update
+# Commit update
-git comAGPL-3 -am 'Updated from template'
+git commit -am 'Updated from template'
-# Reformat all other files, in case some pre-comAGPL-3 configuration was updated
+# Reformat all other files, in case some pre-commit configuration was updated
-pre-comAGPL-3 run -a || git comAGPL-3 -am 'Reformatted after template update'
+pre-commit run -a || git commit -am 'Reformatted after template update'
 ```

 ## How to contribute?